dreitan1/IPPSDesign/README.md

 If model name is not specified, defaults to name recognized by tester.

+Input structures and output characteristics expected to be in folder at $path + "/input_patterns" and $path + "/output_characteristics" respectively.

 # Testing the Models

 python3 -m test_inverse <--model=(ResNEt | InceptionNet | VGG)> [--model_name=(default=None)], [--path=(default=..)]